orionpax00/cp/notes/techinal_and_HR_interview_questions.md

         </center>

-        * Any location on the disk can be accesside using track Number --> Sector Number --> Block Number.
+        * Any location on the disk can be accesside using track Number $\rightarrow$ Sector Number $\rightarrow$ Block Number.
         * Offset is also required in addition to the above numbers to get exact data.
     * **Usefulness of indexing and multi-indexing**
         <center>